pallavigupta2/RewardsProgramApp/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-### Project Description
+# Project Description

 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.
 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent between $50 and $100 in each transaction. (e.g. a $120 purchase = 2*$20 + 1*$50=90 points).
 It displays total and monthly rewards for each customer.

-### App Component
+# App Component

 The App component serves as the root component of the application.
 It manages the application's state, handles data fetching, and renders different components based on the active tab selection.
 This component initially renders the TransactionDetails component.

-Fetches transaction data asynchronously from the fetchTransactions function.
+ - Fetches transaction data asynchronously from the fetchTransactions function.

-Displays a loading indicator while fetching data.
+ - Displays a loading indicator while fetching data.

-Handles errors and displays an error message if data fetching fails.
+ - Handles errors and displays an error message if data fetching fails.

-Maintains an activeTab state to switch between TransactionDetails, TotalRewards, and MonthRewards components.
+ - Maintains an activeTab state to switch between TransactionDetails, TotalRewards, and MonthRewards components.

-Uses a logging utility (logger) to track data fetching success and errors.
+ - Uses a logging utility (logger) to track data fetching success and errors.

 <img src="./public/media/App.jpg"/>

-### Header Component
+# Header Component

 The Header component is responsible for rendering the application's navigation bar.
 It allows users to switch between different views (Transactions, Total Rewards, and User Monthly Rewards).